Wosk1947/simple-arduino-data-over-sound/README.md

 # Simple Arduino Data Over Sound
 ## Introduction
-  This project shows how one can perform data transfer from any device capable of producing sound and having a 3.5 mm mini jack for headphones to arduino.
+  This project shows how one can perform data transfer from any device capable of producing sound and having a 3.5 mm mini jack for headphones to Arduino.
 The data is being transferred via modulating the signal produced by device's audio system.
 The project is purely educational, its goal is to provide reader with some basics of data over sound transferring that is commonly used since 60s in modems.
 The project can hardly be applied in practice, because maximum speed of data transferring achieved is ~80 bits per second.